fwyzard/circles/README.md

 ## Converting the output into JSON format

-The `make_circles.py` requires two input files: the output of the CMSSW job, and thecorrespondig fully-expanded python configuration file, which is used to associate the C++ type to each module.
+The `make_circles.py` requires two input files: the output of the CMSSW job, and the corresponding fully-expanded python configuration file (use `edmConfigDump` on configs created with `cmsDriver.py`), which is used to associate the C++ type to each module.

-The ouptut is structured in a hierarchidefined by
+The output is structured in a hierarchy defined by
   - the module group;
   - the module C++ type;
   - the individual module.